maylay/postActiv/CONFIGURE.md

 sending out SMS email or XMPP messages, for off-line processing.
 See 'Queues and daemons' above for how to set this up.

-* enabled: Whether to uses queues.
-Defaults to false.
+* enabled (boolean, default false): Whether to uses queues.

-* daemon: Wather to use queuedaemon.
-Defaults to false, which means you'll use OpportunisticQM plugin.
+* daemon (boolean, default false): Wather to use queuedaemon.
+False means you'll use OpportunisticQM plugin.

-* subsystem: Which kind of queueserver to use.
+* subsystem (enum["db", "stomp"], default 'db'): Which kind of queueserver to use.
 Values include "db" for our hacked-together database queuing (no other server required) and "stomp" for a stomp server.

-* stomp_server: "broker URI" for stomp server.
+* stomp_server (string, default null): "broker URI" for stomp server.
     Something like "tcp://hostname:61613".
-More complicated ones are possible; see your stomp server's documentation for details.
+More complicated ones are possible;
+    see your stomp server's documentation for details.

-* queue_basename: a root name to use for queues (stomp only).
+* queue_basename (string, default null): a root name to use for queues (stomp only).
 Typically something like '/queue/sitename/' makes sense.
 If running multiple instances on the same server, make sure that either this setting or $config['site']['nickname'] are unique for each site to keep them separate.

-* stomp_username: username for connecting to the stomp server; defaults to null.
+* stomp_username (string, default null): username for connecting to the stomp server.

-* stomp_password: password for connecting to the stomp server; defaults to null.
+* stomp_password (string, default null): password for connecting to the stomp server.

-* stomp_persistent: keep items across queue server restart, if enabled.
-    Under ActiveMQ, the server configuration determines if and how persistent storage is actually saved.
+* stomp_persistent (boolean, default true): Keep items across queue server restart, if enabled.
+Note: Under ActiveMQ, the server configuration determines if and how persistent storage is actually saved.

     If using a message queue server other than ActiveMQ, you may need to disable this if it does not support persistence.

-* stomp_transactions: use transactions to aid in error detection.
+* stomp_transactions (boolean, default true): use transactions to aid in error detection.
 A broken transaction will be seen quickly, allowing a message to be redelivered immediately if a daemon crashes.

     If using a message queue server other than ActiveMQ, you may need to disable this if it does not support transactions.

-* stomp_acks: send acknowledgements to aid in flow control.
+* stomp_acks (boolean, default true): send acknowledgements to aid in flow control.
 An acknowledgement of successful processing tells the server we're ready for more and can help keep things moving smoothly.

-    This should *not* be turned off when running with ActiveMQ, but if using another message queue server that does not support acknowledgements you might need to disable this.
+    This should *not* be turned off when running with ActiveMQ, (it breaks if you do), but if using another message queue server that does not support acknowledgements you might need to disable this.

-* softlimit: an absolute or relative "soft memory limit"; daemons will restart themselves gracefully when they find they've hit this amount of memory usage.
+* softlimit (integer): an absolute or relative "soft memory limit"; daemons will restart themselves gracefully when they find they've hit this amount of memory usage.
 Defaults to 90% of PHP's global memory_limit setting.

-* inboxes: delivery of messages to receiver's inboxes can be delayed to queue time for best interactive performance on the sender.
+* inboxes (boolean, default true): delivery of messages to receiver's inboxes can be delayed to queue time for best interactive performance on the sender.
 This may however be annoyingly slow when using the DB queues, so you can set this to false if it's causing trouble.

-* breakout: for stomp, individual queues are by default grouped up for best scalability.
+* breakout (array, default null): for stomp, individual queues are by default grouped up for best scalability.
 If some need to be run by separate daemons, etc they can be manually adjusted here.

         Default will share all queues for all sites within each group.